sankage/sankage.github.io/_posts/2012-06-13-smile_brands_portal.md

 This is a reporting portal for Smile Brands designed and constructed by Infosurv, Inc.

 It has gone through 2 major revisions since its original creation, and is consistantly tweeked and edited to the clients specifications.
+The first version was developed in PHP using the CakePHP framework.
+This newer version is in Ruby using the Ruby on Rails framework.

 ### Login